Dear Hammarskjold Parents and Students,

 Requirements: In order to attend after-school Band students must be enrolled in the elective class 7th Grade Band.

 Description: Provide general education and special needs students with a variety of physical activities to increase skills such as developing friendships, gross-motor abilities, following directions and how to appropriately handle competitive situations.
 Students will also develop teamwork and exercise habits.
 For 2020-21 this club meets on Tuesdays in Gym 2.
 Max- 25 students, advisor approval required.

 C.A.R.E.
 (Caring Adults Reinforcing Education)

 Advisors: Mr. Smith (6th Grade)

 Description: This club provides a select group of students additional support in completing homework assignments and preparing for quizzes/tests after school.
 A number of senior citizens and members of our EBHS Honor Society volunteer to work after school with students in need of assistance.
 For 2020-21 this club meets on Tuesdays and Wednesdays for 6th grade in room 2623 and for 7th grade in room 1600.
 Max - 20 students per grade.

 Requirements: Students need to be recommended to participate in this program, and if selected, make a commitment to attend regularly.
 Students must be willing to bring all materials necessary with them to C.A.R.E. and have a positive attitude and desire to improve their academic standing.
 Students must have a signed permission slip.

 Advisor: Mrs. Tirso

 Description: Provides academic, community based instruction, work study and job sampling to assist in preparing all students for adult life.
-For 2019-20 meets on Tuesdays in room 1200K.
+For 2020-21 this club meets on Tuesdays in room 1406.